Find Grad Schools

 Master’s Degrees in Second Language Learning

 A master's degree in second language learning is offered at 3 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 50% were students from underrepresented racial-ethnic groups.
+In recent years, the majority of the students getting degrees in this area were female, and 29% were from an underrepresented racial-ethnic group.

 Education Levels of Second Language Learning Majors